Online Trading Starts Here

 Your capital is at risk.

-Нaram coin list
+Haram coin list for 2026

-Tokens tied to the gambling industry, betting sites, or gaming platforms that involve risk and uncertainty fall under haram coin list.
+Tokens tied to the gambling industry, betting sites, or gaming platforms that involve risk and uncertainty fall under the restricted haram coin list.
 Projects offering fixed-interest staking, crypto lending, or guaranteed yield structures are also avoided.
 It also matters when a project lacks transparency in its codebase, token allocation, or legal structure.

-Haram crypto lists include:
+Haram crypto list includes:

 • Shiba Inu (SHIB).
 Meme coin with no intrinsic value; highly speculative and driven by hype.